GabrielGrabalos/GabrielGrabalos/README.md

 ## 🔭 Projects

-- [Project 1](https://github.com/GabrielGrabalos/Solar-System-Website): A beautiful an interactive website to teatch children about our solar system.
+- [Solar Sytem Website](https://github.com/GabrielGrabalos/Solar-System-Website): A beautiful an interactive website to teatch children about our solar system.

 ## 🌱 Currently Learning